okami101/vuetify-admin/packages/docs/guide/authentication.md

 ![profile](/assets/profile.png)

 :::tip VUE CLI PLUGIN
-[Vue CLI VA Plugin](getting-started.md) will generate for you all fully functionnal profile page !
+[Vue CLI VA Plugin](getting-started.md) will generate for you all fully functional profile page !
 If not using it, you can start with [profile boilerplate page](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/admin/src/views/Profile.vue) for your own.
 :::

-As explained above, this authenticated page should be registred into `src/router/admin.js` for getting admin layout inheritance.
-The idea here is to get user informations stored inside VA auth state and prefill all account form from it.
+As explained above, this authenticated page should be registered into `src/router/admin.js` for getting admin layout inheritance.
+The idea here is to get user information stored inside VA auth state and pre fill all account form from it.
 Because saving account information can be very different according to project context, there is no specific auth provider method available.
 So this the good showcase for using the global admin axios instance which owns all authorization context to made authenticated API requests.

 Default api URLs are `/api/account/update` for account update and `/api/account/password` for password change.
 So don't forget to change their according to you suited API endpoints :